elmtree-askmo/cloudcannon-app/content/learn/psychology/describe-the-role-of-braincomputer-interfaces-in-modern-neuroscience.md

 score: -1.0
 related_article1:
     id: 164672
+    title: >-
-    title: What are the primary mechanisms of attention in cognitive processes?
+        What are the primary mechanisms of attention in cognitive processes?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-primary-mechanisms-of-attention-in-cognitive-processes
 related_article2:
-    id: 164673
+    id: 164670
-    title: Describe the stages involved in memory processes.
+    title: >-
+        What are the key functions of different brain regions in cognitive neuroscience?
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-stages-involved-in-memory-processes
+    url: /learn/psychology/questions/what-are-the-key-functions-of-different-brain-regions-in-cognitive-neuroscience
 related_article3:
-    id: 164678
+    id: 164680
+    title: >-
-    title: What are common language disorders and their impact on cognition?
+        What are the effects of emotional disorders on cognition?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-common-language-disorders-and-their-impact-on-cognition
+    url: /learn/psychology/questions/what-are-the-effects-of-emotional-disorders-on-cognition
 related_article4:
-    id: 164684
+    id: 164688
+    title: >-
-    title: What are the key methods used in experimental design for neuroscience research?
+        What are the ethical considerations in the development of neurotechnology?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-methods-used-in-experimental-design-for-neuroscience-research
+    url: /learn/psychology/questions/what-are-the-ethical-considerations-in-the-development-of-neurotechnology
 related_article5:
-    id: 164671
+    id: 164690
-    title: How do brain networks contribute to overall brain function?
+    title: >-
+        What were some key discoveries in the historical development of neuroscience?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-brain-networks-contribute-to-overall-brain-function
+    url: /learn/psychology/questions/what-were-some-key-discoveries-in-the-historical-development-of-neuroscience
 ---

 &nbsp;